 ODP Medical Director

-Join Dr. Cherpes for highlights from the Move Your Way Poster Exhibition.
-Featuring 9 of the 25 posters, presenters will give a brief overview of their poster.
+Join Dr. Cherpes for highlights from the poster session.
+The posters will discuss health, wellness and safety.
+You will see 9 of the 25 posters and presenters will give a brief overview of their poster.

 2:30 – 3:30 PM Breakout 2C (repeat)